 Content copied under a Copyright Act exception

 Works covered by another exception in the Copyright Act, such as Fair Dealing, may be copied without permission.
 The Fair Dealing Advisory represents the University's guidelines for using Fair Dealing in the classroom.
 There are other exceptions in the Act, such as the 'Work available through the Internet' section of the Educational Institutions exception, are described further on the Other Copyright Act exceptions page.

 Library licensed materials, according to the terms of the license

-Library licences allow you to use electronic materials (such as journals, books, and conference proceedings) with your students in specified ways.
+Library licenses allow you to use electronic materials (such as journals, books, and conference proceedings) with your students in specified ways.
 Some licence agreements make express allowances for use in LEARN, course reserves, courseware, and interlibrary lending.
-Other licences may prohibit one or more of these activities.
+Other licenses may prohibit one or more of these activities.
 You can find the list of usage rights for a particular resource by following the instructions on the finding usage rights page.
-If you have questions about a particular resource, please contact email@example.com.
+If you have questions about a particular resource, please contact firstname.lastname@example.org.

 Works that may be copied only with permission